sunfounder/arduino_starter_kit/docs/source/2_first_circuit.rst

 Resistors help manage the flow of electricity in a circuit by converting electrical energy into heat.
 Each resistor has two wires, one on each end, allowing electricity to pass in either direction, which means they can be placed in any direction on the circuit.

-A resistor’s ohm value tells us the amount of resistance it adds.
+A resistor's ohm value tells us the amount of resistance it adds.
 A higher ohm value means more resistance.
 For instance, a 220-ohm resistor adds 220 ohms of resistance, and a 10 kiloohm resistor adds 10 kilo ohms.

 To read a resistor's value, check the color bands.
 This chart explains the meaning behind each color band on a resistor.
 The multiplier is represented in scientific notation, where the exponent indicates the number of zeros added to the number represented by the color bands.
 For instance, a 4-band resistor shown at the top of the chart starts with a green band.
 Green stands for the number 5, so the resistance value begins with 5.
 The second band is brown, so the next number is 1.
 The multiplier band is red, valued at 2, meaning we add two zeros.
 This results in a total resistance of 5100 ohms, or 5.1 kilohms (5.1kΩ).